 - You apply for survivor benefits because the veteran passed away during active duty.

-There are other things that will be taken into consideration so be sure to ask the Social Security office for details.
+Other things will be considered, so be sure to ask the Social Security office for details.

 Military Service from 1956 – 2001, & Post – 2001